 4. 2002-2006 – Expressive/realist paintings of pornographic orgies, boxers, self-portraits and highly stylised naturalistic nudes and nature studies or text based figurative work - also painted under the influence of Hashish.
 These works were often of a student quality, due to my intensive rebuilding of my technique.
 My subjects included figurative and text paintings damning the Irish art world, male and female academic studies, self-portrait busts, landscapes, soft-core female nudes, pornographic drawings and paintings.
 Over twice as much of my work, from 2005-2016, were non-pornographic even conventional subjects as my work from 1987-2004.

 5. 2007-2018– My ‘Purple Period’, Expressive figurative, abstract and text work, which possessed a new maturity, painterly-application and refinement of style.
 It was notable for my frequent use of pinks, purples, mauves and violets.
 My purple period was full of threatening and doom laden images - made even more so by my purple pallet.
 I did not always use purple in my paintings of this period, but it was the dominant colour and reoccurred again and again at my lowest ebbs.
 My brush work also became subtler and softer and my drawing became more lyrical and precise.
 The 7th February 2009, also saw me return to signing my paintings ‘David Murphy’.
 Late in 2009, I quit drugs and drinking but continued to chain smoke.
-My subjects included guilt ridden female nudes, paintings of my mother’s funeral, landscapes and town scenes from my mother’s old polaroid’s, drippy portraits of famous writers and philosophers, drawings and watercolours of Greco-Roman sculptures, paintings of myself from my memory or imagination, insane collages, frenzied abstractions, erotic scenes, paintings of webcam women, expressive and unrepentant pornographic paintings and overlapping pornographic drawings and paintings.
+My subjects included guilt ridden female nudes, paintings of my mother’s funeral, landscapes and town scenes from my mother’s old Polaroid's, drippy portraits of famous writers and philosophers, drawings and watercolours of Greco-Roman sculptures, paintings of myself from my memory or imagination, insane collages, frenzied abstractions, erotic scenes, paintings of webcam women, expressive and unrepentant pornographic paintings, overlapping pornographic drawings and paintings, and nihilistic collages.